• Home

 5 String Fiddle & Cello

 Playing classical violin since the age of 3, fiddle tunes since she was 5, cello since 10, and now recently the 5-string fiddle, it’s easy to say that music has always played a large part in Tuli Porcher’s life.
-Raised in Victoria, BC, and now living in Charlottetown where she completed her Music Performance diploma at Holland College School of Performing Arts, and completed her Bachelor of Music is at the University of Prince Edward Island.
+Raised in Victoria, BC, and now living in Charlottetown where she completed her Music Performance diploma at Holland College School of Performing Arts, and completed her Bachelor of Music at the University of Prince Edward Island.
 Tuli has been turning heads with her unique west-coast style, groove, and approach to traditional music.

 At age 25, Tuli has already been a part of many accomplished BC based groups such as Coastline, directed by Ivonne Hernandez, and The BC Fiddle Orchestra, directed by Daniel Lapp, with whom she was able to tour Scotland (Aberdeen International Youth Festival), Ireland, and the Maritimes.